 Most people are very familiar with the idea of IQ, the kind of intelligence that written tests can measure.
 What gets overlooked often is the concept of emotional intelligence, the ability to understand what other people are thinking and feeling and to react to them in a helpful appropriate way.

-If you’ve ever wish that you were better at understanding other people, what they were thinking and feeling, then you may need to work on improving your emotional intelligence.
+If you’ve ever wished that you were better at understanding other people, what they were thinking and feeling, then you may need to work on improving your emotional intelligence.
 Emotional intelligence is not something people are automatically born with.
 We learn to be more emotionally intelligent by watching others around us, observing how they react emotionally and by practicing certain basic emotional intelligence skills.

 If you would like to try to improve your emotional intelligence here a few simple ways that you may be able to expand and grow that essential skill.

 Emotions, feelings anyway, has gotten a very bad reputation.
 Increasingly we are discovering that feelings are not our enemies but are helpful to provide us with the information we need.
 The Victorian era view that feelings were bad and to be suppressed, has been replaced by a modern vision that feelings can provide you with useful information.

 That first step in making feelings your friends and becoming more emotionally intelligent is simply to recognize when you are feeling something.
 Many people have spent so much time trying to avoid feeling anything that it comes as a shock that they need to pay more attention to what they’re feeling and why they are feeling that way.

 Becoming emotionally literate.

 It’s hard to talk about things if you don’t have words to describe them.
 We humans use words and symbols to express and manipulate our thoughts.
 Work on developing a larger feelings vocabulary.
 If the only two feelings you recognize are good and bad, you have very few ways of feeling.
 The more feeling words you recognize the more feelings you can identify.